Utkarsh-2811/Zepto-SQL-Data-Analysis/README.md

  ### 🚀 Stay Connected & Join the Data Drool Community
 If you enjoyed this project and want to keep learning and growing as a data analyst, let’s stay in touch!
 I regularly share content around SQL, data analytics, portfolio projects, job tips, and more.
 💼 LinkedIn: [Utkarsh Latthe](https://www.linkedin.com/in/utkarsh-latthe/)
-- Let’s connect professionally and grow your data career

 ## 💡 Thanks for checking out the project!
 Your support means a lot — feel free to star ⭐ this repo or share it with someone learning SQL.🚀